-YM380 The Gospel and Urban Youth

-BU325 Theology of the Church and the City

-BU381 Independent Study on Urban Ministry

-YM425 SUMIT Practicum I (in an urban context)

-YM426 SUMIT Practicum II (in an urban context)
+YM380 The Gospel and Urban Youth BU201 Introduction to Urban Studies BU381 Independent Study on Urban Ministry YM425 SUMIT Practicum I (in an urban context) YM426 SUMIT Practicum II (in an urban context)

 Honors in Youth Ministries

 A student who researches and writes an honors thesis will be eligible to graduate with honors in youth ministries.
 Under the direction of a faculty advisor, a candidate will complete 6 credits of independent research in the senior year (YM471, 472 Research I, II) in conjunction with YM491 Senior Seminar.
 For honors the thesis must be defended orally before the faculty toward the end of the spring term.
 The minimum GPA for honors candidates is 3.5 within the major and 3.0 overall.